-- Talk more with the child/youth and other supportive adults in his or her life - Talk to your co-workers and supervisors - Read some of the other narratives on the website to get some ideas and inspiration - Contact your PAE coordinator
+- Talk more with the child and other supportive adults in his or her life - Talk to your co-workers and supervisors - Read some of the other narratives on the website to get some ideas and inspiration - Contact your PAE coordinator

-Remember, narratives should evolve with time.
-At a minimum, it should be updated yearly; however, best practice is to update the narrative multiple times per year (typically with each new CSR referral) to reflect the child/youth's growth, development, best interests, and wishes.
+Remember that the public narrative is a fluid document.
+At a minimum, it should be updated yearly; however, best practice is to update the narrative multiple times per year (typically with each new CSR referral) to best reflect the child's growth, development, and wishes.

-How to Write the Additional Information Section of the CY130
+TIP/TECHNIQUE #4 How to Write the Additional Information Section of the CY130